chaitanyabhardwaj/openai-ds-predictor/README.md

 # openai-ds-predictor - OpenAI API

-This app recommends or the best or suitable data structure applicable for any given situation in the field of computer science.
+This app recommends the best or most suitable data structure applicable for any given situation in the field of computer science.
 It uses the [OpenAI API](https://platform.openai.com).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).

 <img width="433" alt="Screenshot 2023-03-26 at 11 26 52 PM" src="https://user-images.githubusercontent.com/17910338/227794992-c19cb93d-d33b-44c8-a049-5fedfa56a979.png">